tomhula/buildmark/README.md

         put("GIT_COMMIT", "abc123") // You could use a Git plugin to get the actual commit put("DEBUG", true)
     }

-    // Specify which Kotlin source sets should include the generated code
+    // Which Kotlin source-sets to add BuildMark to
-    // By default, it's added to the first source set kotlinSourceSets.set(listOf(kotlin.sourceSets.getByName("main"))) }
+    // By default, it's added to commonMain/main source-sets sourceSets.set("jvmMain")
+}
 ```